fusionlanguage/fut/doc/reference.md

 ### Exceptions

-Ć can throw exceptions, but cannot handle them at the moment.
+Fusion can throw exceptions, but cannot handle them at the moment.
-The idea is that exceptions will be handled by the code using the library written in Ć.
+The idea is that exceptions will be handled by the code using the library written in Fusion.

 An exception can be thrown with the `throw` statement with a string argument.
-You cannot specify the class of the exception, it's hardcoded in `cito` (for example `java.lang.Exception`).
+You cannot specify the class of the exception, it's hardcoded in `fut` (for example `java.lang.Exception`).

 The translation of exceptions to C needs an explanation.